 Volume Four: American History

-If you thought you knew all about American history, you'll be surprised by how much you didn't know - and how much is left out of most history books!
+If you thought you knew all about American history, you'll be surprised by how much is left out of most history books!

-Volume Four includes seven units spanning the earliest meeting of Columbus with the Taino Indian tribe through the end of the Civil War.
+Volume Four includes nine units spanning the earliest meeting of Columbus with the Taino Indian tribe through the early 20th century.

 1. The Spanish in the New World and Intro to Native Americans